-The University, as a Public Sector body (“other public sector contracting authority”), follows strict rules around contracting for supplies, services and works, as defined by EU procurement rules and UK legislation
+The University, as a Public Sector body (“other public sector contracting authority”), follows strict rules around contracting for supplies, services and works, as defined by Public Procurement Policy

 Procurement harness, where appropriate, the benefits of collaborative Public Sector contracts such as those arranged nationally via University National Working Parties and the Cabinet Office.
 The University is also an active member of the Southern Universities Purchasing Consortia (SUPC) one of the major H.E.
 Sector consortia.

 The University of Bath Procurement Team members each have a distinct area of responsibility and are charged with developing supplier relationships in those areas (category management), effectively “key account managing” the buyer side.
 This encompasses and extends to the significant amount of University buying which is still done via local contracts and agreements, which are still frequently tendered to ensure fair competition and providing evidence of Value for Money.

 Procurement intend to develop the E-Procurement agenda for the University and to implement Electronic tendering, Marketplace and E-auctions in future where appropriate to do so.

 All initial enquiries regarding opportunities to supply goods or provide services to the University should be addressed to the relevant Procurement Contracts Manager or the Head of Procurement or by emailing email@example.com

 There is also a guide to assist suppliers understand the processes involved with doing business with the University of Bath.

 Approaches made directly to University departments do not guarantee an opportunity to supply as departmental staff will always be advised by Procurement to use appropriate contracts (and therefore contractors) where these exist.
 Departmental requests to use non-contracted suppliers may therefore be declined.
 We firmly believe in honouring contractual commitments and that there is integrity in this approach.
 Tender opportunities are widely advertised in advance.